chandana999/AIE8/COMPLETE_PROJECT_DOCUMENTATION.md

 # Multi-Agent Log Analysis System - Complete Project Documentation

-## Task 1: Log Analysis Problem and Audience
+## Task 1: Defining your Problem and Audience

+1. Write a succinct 1-sentence description of the problem

 ### Problem Statement
 **Problem:** Site Reliability Engineers (SREs) and DevOps teams face significant challenges in quickly analyzing web server, application, and database logs to identify root causes, understand error patterns, and determine remediation steps during critical incidents, compounded by the need to provide accurate incident analysis under time pressure.

+2. Write 1-2 paragraphs on why this is a problem for your specific user

 ### Why is this a problem?
 For Site Reliability Engineers (SREs), this problem manifests as a daily crisis during production incidents.
 When users report slow login times or 500 errors, SREs are immediately under pressure to restore service while analyzing thousands of log entries across web servers, application tiers, and databases.
 The current manual process requires them to correlate error patterns across multiple log sources, identify temporal relationships between failures, and determine whether a 502 error is caused by a slow database query, application thread pool exhaustion, or network issues.
 This detective work, which should take minutes, often consumes hours as SREs struggle to piece together the complete picture from fragmented log data.
 The business impact is severe: every minute of extended downtime costs enterprises an average of $5,600, and SREs spend 60% of their incident response time on log analysis alone.